-This course will offer foundational knowledge to prepare students to provide quality midwifery care to disabled clients.
-Topics will include historical inequities and marginalization, an examination of ableism and disability stigma as it relates to midwifery care, and the development of just and equitable care structures that lever the strengths of the midwifery model of care to serve disabled clients.
+This course will offer foundational knowledge to prepare students to integrate disability justice into midwifery care.
+Topics include historical inequities and marginalization, an examination of ableism and disability stigma as it relates to midwifery care, and the development of just and equitable care structures that lever the strengths of the midwifery model of care to serve disabled clients.
 This course will be framed around lived experience, evidenced-informed practice, course-specific guiding principles, and reflexive practices to uncover biases and avoid othering.